Learn, Understand and Embrace Thai Culture

 How You Dress is Very Important in Thailand

 In Thailand, people care a lot about looks and this is especially important for a teacher.
 Teachers are held in very high respect and not dressing appropriately will have a negative impact on that perception.
 Teachers that don’t look professional will almost always have more trouble managing the classroom than their peers who are dressed appropriately.

 If you are in the need of explaining something and can’t do it with pictures, drawings, and realia, you most likely are teaching something too complex and above the students’ comprehension level.

 Unless you’re speaking Thai perfectly, you will most likely make a fool of yourself with wrong pronunciation and perhaps even wrong usage of some words.
 Students will at the very least laugh at you (even if just silently) and at worst will be confused about what exactly you are trying to explain to them.

 Thai students and Thai people in general like things to be fun.
 No matter how important the material you are teaching to Thai students, if it is not fun they will not pay attention for very long.
 The Thai culture is in a lot of ways about “sanook” – a Thai word that means FUN!
 So think of activities that will be fun for your students, while still providing the information they need to be successful for the objectives of your lesson.

 TEFL Zorritos: What could be better?
-Study in a beautiful Peruvian beach town at our beach-front outdoor training centre with great accommodations available, including delicious local food.
-Fully accredited 120 Hour TEFL course with a practical approach that provides you with 10 advanced certifications at absolutely no extra cost!
-And a job placement program in Peru and guaranteed lifetime job assistance waiting for you when you complete the course.
+Study in a beautiful Peruvian beach town at our outdoor beach-front training centre with great accommodations available, including delicious local food.
+Fully accredited 120 Hour TEFL course with a practical approach that provides you with 5 advanced certifications at absolutely no extra cost!

 Class sizes are limited, so don’t wait, make your reservation today!